An iconic image is much more than a snapshot of one moment.

 This may not be the oldest, but it is the oldest surviving aerial photograph ever taken.
 Gaspard-Félix Tournachon had famously photographed Paris in 1958.
 But the image is no longer with us.

 By incorporating a balloon and a camera, Jame Wallace was able to ascend to 2,000 feet before snapping the ground beneath him.

 To get images like these today, you need a special exemption from the FAA.
 The USA will allow you to go to 1/5th of the height of where this image was taken from.

-We hope that you’ve found this insight into the short but amazing history of photography as interesting as we did.
+We hope you’ve found this peek into the history of photography as interesting as we did!